survivejs/webpack-book/manuscript/02_compared.md

 Webpack solves a fair share of common web development problems.
 If you know it well, it will save a great deal of time although it will take some time to learn to use it.
 Instead of jumping to a complex webpack based boilerplate, consider spending time with simpler setups first and developing your own.
 The setups will make more sense after that.

 The next chapter explains what webpack is in greater detail.
-That provides a good basis on delving deeper.
+That provides a good basis for delving deeper.